dotlouis/ng-chrome-permissions/README.md

 #### `.contains(Object permissions)` -> `Promise`

-Check each permissions/origins one by one.
+Checks each permissions/origins one by one.
 Takes an Object of permissions and/or origins.
 Returns a promise which always resolves.
 The resulting object contains the granted and/or denied permissions.